|NOONBARRA KELPIES INFORMATION|

 POSTPONING YOUR PURCHASE

 You can transfer your deposit from litter to litter and we encourage that if the exact puppy you want is not available in a litter.
 If you prefer to buy an adult and the right one is available you can transfer your deposit that way as well.
 You can also postpone your purchase.
-Some customers in the past have postponed for more than a year, which is fine.
-You can postpone up to a maximum of 3 years if needed.
-This happens for a number of reasons such as health issues, family problems or when stockmen loses their job or a city person is temporarily posted interstate or overseas or a new home is not completed when it was expected to be.
+Some customers in the past have postponed for six months or more.
+You can postpone up to a maximum of one year if needed.
+This happens for a number of reasons such as health issues, family problems or when a stockman loses their job or a city person is temporarily posted interstate or overseas or a new home is not completed when it was expected to be.
 If possible, please let us know as soon as possible if you need to postpone so we can make puppies available to other customers.

-Let us know as soon as you have made a payment as in some cases we are not informed by Paypal or bank and we want to get your booking signed in as quickly as possible so you don't miss out.
+Let us know as soon as you have made a payment as we are not informed by bank (it takes a few days to show up in our account too) and we want to get your booking signed in as quickly as possible so you don't miss out.

 Click here to Email us or Phone: 02- 6366 0499